-For the purposes of this OEMP, SSD 7348 describes an 'incident' as an occurrence or set of circumstances that causes or threatens to cause material harm and which may or may not be or cause a non-compliance.
-SSD 7348 describes a 'non-compliance' as an occurrence, set of circumstances or development that is a breach of the consent.
+For the purposes of this OEMP, an 'incident' as an occurrence or set of circumstances that causes or threatens to cause material harm and which may or may not be or cause a non-compliance.
+A 'non-compliance' is described as an occurrence, set of circumstances or development that is a breach of the consent.